Dams and Water Security

 In addition, agriculture in areas such as the District of Lakeland and Etheridge Shire have potential to expand rapidly with high value crops such as bananas, grains, cotton and watermelons proving feasible.
-Water security has been a concern for a number of years and is now limiting supply.
+Water security has been a concern for a number of years and is now limiting supply in both regions.

 At a time when demand for fresh Australian produce is increasing in export markets, ongoing agricultural growth on the Atherton Tableland and regions such as Lakeland is at risk.

 Agricultural exports are vital to Tropical North Queensland (TNQ) with the industry sector output currently valued at $2.8 billion, constrained mainly by factors such as irrigation and access to market.
 Recent trade deals secured with China, Japan, Korea and Indonesia present new market access opportunities, with Cairns International Airport providing direct air access to these markets from northern Australia where agricultural exports underpin sustainable tourism flights.
 Urban demand also continues to increase with Cairns’ population growth averaging 1.4% per annum.
 Combined with an estimated three million tourists visiting TNQ annually, to ensure the growing needs of the region can be met an effective and multi-faceted water supply strategy is required.

 Five significant water supply and infrastructure projects are considered essential enablers for the region: